Student car insurance

 Car modifications refer to any alterations made to your vehicle that differ from the manufacturer’s original settings.
 Modifications could include performance upgrades such as an upgraded exhaust or cosmetic changes like tinted windows or new speakers.

-When modifying your car, it’s essential to consider how these changes may impact your insurance policy and consult with your insurance provider to ensure that you have the appropriate coverage.
+When modifying your car, it’s essential to consider how these changes may impact your insurance policy and consult with your insurance provider to ensure that you have the appropriate cover.

-If you’re learning to drive with a professional driving school, the cost of your driving lessons typically includes insurance coverage for you to drive in the instructor’s car.
+If you’re learning to drive with a professional driving school, the cost of your driving lessons typically includes insurance cover for you to drive in the instructor’s car.

-However, if you’re practicing with a friend or family member’s car, you’ll need to get insurance coverage, even if it’s just for occasional practice between lessons.
-It’s essential to ensure that you have appropriate insurance coverage during your driving lessons to protect yourself, the vehicle, and other road users.
+However, if you’re practicing with a friend or family member’s car, you’ll need to get insurance cover, even if it’s just for occasional practice between lessons.
+It’s essential to ensure that you have appropriate insurance cover during your driving lessons to protect yourself, the vehicle, and other road users.

 When you leave university, it’s important to inform your insurance provider and update your policy with your new occupation and address.